Introduction

 This basic representation will probably be the one you'll most frequently use but you'll also want at times

-hidden & gitignored files
+hidden & ignored files

 If you don't want to hide those files, you may either